Black Bayou Lake National Wildlife Refuge: Wildlife and habitat

 Black Bayou Lake is studded with cypress and tupelo trees, and surrounded by swamps that graduate into bottomland hardwoods and then into upland mixed pine/hardwoods.
 Cherrybark oak, cedar elm, ash, hickories and willow oak dominate the lower areas while shortleaf pine, loblolly pine, mockernut hickory and post oak dominate the upland sites.
-Common wildlife seen include alligators, wood ducks, bird-voiced treefrogs, broad-banded water snakes, red-eared sliders, green herons, coyotes, skunks, and white-tailed deer.
+Common wildlife seen include alligators, wood ducks, bird-voiced treefrogs, banded water snakes, red-eared sliders, green herons, coyotes, skunks, and white-tailed deer.
 The refuge supports an excellent fisheries resource and provides valuable habitat for migratory waterfowl, neotropical migratory songbirds, and many resident wildlife species.

 Biology professors and students from the University of Louisiana at Monroe have partnered with Black Bayou Lake refuge in research projects on fishes, reptiles and amphibians.
 The alligator snapping turtle, a species that has declined drastically across most of the south, nests along the shores of the lake.
 Nest surveys are conducted annually.
 Reducing the raccoon population helps to prevent destruction of all the alligator snapping turtle nests and many of other turtles species.
 The refuge has a large nest box program for prothonotary warblers and wood ducks.
 Wood ducks are banded on the refuge each year.

 An area of 800 acre of former agricultural fields has been reforested with eleven bottomland hardwood tree species.
 Existing forested wetlands are managed for forest health and wildlife habitat.
 The small upland area on the east side of the refuge is home to a remnant red-cockaded woodpecker (RCW) cluster.
-Some hardwoods have been removed to create preferred habitat for this endangered species.
+Some hardwoods have been removed to create a preferred habitat for this endangered species.
 Establishing the arboretum and prairie demonstration areas required repeated plantings and waterings.
 Annual mowing or burning maintains the prairie area.
 Some of the young arboretum trees must be protected from deer and rabbits with wire cages.

 Control of exotic species (those not occurring naturally in this area) is a major activity on this refuge.
 Herbicide spraying helps to prevent water hyacinths from covering the lake.
 Controlling Chinese tallow trees is a matter of educating the public not to plant them as ornamental shade trees (birds disperse the seeds) and physically removing the trees, which are invading the reforested area of the refuge.